 With a lawyer, you will be guided on how to file, in filling out bankruptcy forms and gathering the necessary bankruptcy information you need to provide.
 You will be represented and counseled throughout the entire experience.
 Before bankruptcy, a lawyer can advise you on your bankruptcy options and any alternatives to bankruptcy you can take.
 After bankruptcy and getting your debts discharged, you can be advised on how to proceed to a better financial future.

 For any issues and concerns involving bankruptcy laws, come to our bankruptcy law firm for help.
-Contact us at WantAFreshStart, LLC to speak with one of our skilled and experienced bankruptcy attorneys.
+Contact us at EZ Legal Fees by WantAFreshStart, LLC to speak with one of our skilled and experienced bankruptcy attorneys.